-- receive or purchase the shares of the issuer prior to a public offering of such shares, the price at which the shares were acquired and the date of acquisition must also be disclosed. - The service provider must disclose the following information quarterly: - the proportion of all recommendations that are Buy, Hold, Sell or equivalent terms - the proportion of issuers corresponding to each of these categories to which the service provider has supplied material investment banking services over the previous 12 months
+- receive or purchase the shares of the issuer prior to a public offering of such shares, the price at which the shares were acquired and the date of acquisition must also be disclosed. - The service provider must publish the following information quarterly (AMF GR art.
+321-133(1) and (2)) - the proportion of all recommendations that are Buy, Hold, Sell or equivalent terms - the proportion of issuers corresponding to each of these categories to which the service provider has supplied material investment banking services over the previous 12 months